ghc-proposals/ghc-proposals/proposals/0569-multiline-strings.rst

    #.
 If the last character of the string is a newline, remove it

 #.
 After parsing, it becomes indistinguishable to the equivalent single-quoted string (modulo annotations for exact-printing)

+As usual, string gaps are ignored in the string, but are still considered non-whitespace for the common whitespace prefix calculation.
+That is, any non-whitespace character in the literal source code is considered for the whitespace prefix calculation, regardless if it's semantically ignored like ``\&`` or string gaps.
+Like normal strings, escape codes should only lex up to a string gap and no further, e.g. ``"""\65\  \0"""`` should be equivalent to ``"A0"``.
+See `Section 2.6 <https://www.haskell.org/onlinereport/haskell2010/haskellch2.html#x7-200002.6>`_ of the Haskell 2010 Report, and the example in *Section 3.3 String gaps*.

 Common whitespace prefix calculation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~